yuanhui360/CPP-Programming-on-Linux/YH-90/README.md

 must initialize the Xerces system before using the API, and terminate it after you are done.

+Based on viewer's question, add a new program MyDOMChange.cpp and MyDOMChange.h to demonstrate updaate XML after load and parsed into DOMDocument object.

 Video of this example : https://youtu.be/PgbCZnyDu08